pwrstudio/txtblock/whitepaper.md

 2. A decentralized file sharing system
 3. A client application

-Of course we do not want or need to construct the necessary foundations of the first two parts (not to mention that we would not be able to).
+Of course we do not want or need to construct the necessary foundations of the first two parts (not to mention that we would not be able to):

-For the catalogue we make use of a simple _smart contract_ running on the [Ethereum] blockchain.
+- For the catalogue we make use of a simple _smart contract_ running on the [Ethereum] blockchain.

-For the distribution of the actual content we are looking at the content-addressed, peer-to-peer file system [IPFS].
+- For the distribution of the actual content we are looking at the content-addressed, peer-to-peer file system [IPFS].

 This allows us to focus on point three: the interface and the conceptualization and aesthetics of the _block_.

 ### Decentralized catalogue

 The core of the system is a decentralized catalogue preserving references to all _blocks_.
-Whereas previous solutions to the problem of persistent referability have relied on a central authority to issue certificates, b10.hk will use a transparent, autonomous authority system based on blockchain technology.
+Whereas previous solutions to the problem of persistent referability have relied on a central authority to issue certificates, _txtblock_ will use a transparent, autonomous authority system based on blockchain technology.

 The specific technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
 Fundamentally it is a system, based on blockchain database technology, allowing agreement between nodes in a network without a central authority.
 The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines.
 This is the operating system on top of which the core of b10.hk runs.
 Publishing is simply the operation of making an entry into this distributed, public database.
 The catalogue functions transparently, without human involvement.